Self-schedule or call for more information.

 Loss of strength and sensation in the hands, frequently dropping things, or poor coordination and unsteady gait all can be signs of cervical stenosis that has advanced to myelopathy.
 Trouble using your hands and difficulty walking don’t need to permanently interfere with your life.
 Symptoms in patients with these signs of cervical myelopathy often can be greatly improved with nonsurgical treatment and, if necessary, surgery.

 The combined team of orthopedic spine and neuroscience specialists at Norton Leatherman spine is the premier destination for patients in Louisville, Southern Indiana and beyond experiencing cervical stenosis and cervical myelopathy.

 Our skilled physicians have the experience to identify the right treatment for a broad range of spinal conditions — including the most complicated issues and also more common, serious issues like cervical myelopathy that can affect both younger and older patients.

 Our specialists know that surgery isn’t right for everyone.
 We’ll evaluate your case and give you a treatment plan customized for you.
 If simpler treatments don’t work, and relief will come only from an operation, you’ll want surgeons with the most experience and expertise.

 If surgery is required, some patients with cervical spinal stenosis can be treated by limited decompression of the involved nerves.
-In other cases, associated problems such as kyphosis or multilevel involvement create the need for more involved procedures.
+In other cases, associated issues such as kyphosis or multilevel involvement create the need for more complex procedures.
 Norton Leatherman Spine specialists have the experience and expertise to select the right procedure the first time.
 This helps to avoid poor outcomes or the need for additional surgeries.

 Depending on your case, our surgeons may perform a minimally invasive decompression to remove the overgrown ligament or bone spurs that cause your pain and difficulty with walking.